 Q/A tool with NPL Q&A

-In view of the launch of the new model of NLP called GPT-3 by the company OPEN IA with successful results in a variety of tasks in the area.
+In view of the release of a new NPL model called GPT-3 by the company OPEN IA with successful results in a variety of tasks in the area.
 We decided to undertake a proof of concept in this field.
-GPT-3 has beaten different results marked by previous models in tasks such as information synthesis, Q&A, self-identity identification and text generation, which made it a perfect model for the creation of a chatbot for questions.
-Through it, coherent conversations can be held on different topics and the context of the conversation can be maintained.
-The problem with this model is that due to its large size, it was impossible to specialise it in such a technical sector as our information from the different departments of the BBVA.
-It should also be pointed out that this was not a OPEN-SOURCE model This would lead to an added cost for the company every time information was requested from the model, making the project unfeasible with it.
+GPT-3 has beaten different results set by previous models in tasks such as information synthesis, Q&A, self-identity identification and text generation which made it a perfect model for the creation of a question chatbot.
+Through it, coherent conversations can be held on different topics while being able to maintain the context of the conversation.
+The problem with this model is that due to its large size it was impossible to specialise it in such a technical sector as it could be our information from the different departments of the company.
+BBVA.
+It should also be noted that this was not an Open Source model, which would lead to an added cost for the company every time information was requested from the model, making the project unfeasible with it.

-To overcome this problem, we use smaller models of both Open AI as Google's which will have been made available to the public for free use.
-We chose GPT-2 and BERT as they were the perfect candidates for our task and were models that were widely recognised for their performance.
-Once trained and tested We quickly realised that these models were incapable of adapting to technical texts.
-The models were designed to generate text from informal conversations or news, so we had to change the idea of our product development.
-It was not possible to train models that were capable of learn all methods and strategies when solving technical problems that the bank has because small details or senses in the question could change the answer we give to the employee making it incorrect.
+To overcome this problem we used smaller models from both Open IA and Google that will have been made freely available for public use.
+We chose GPT-2 and BERT as they were the perfect candidates for our task and were widely recognised for their results.
+Once we trained and tested these models we quickly realised that they were incapable of adapting to technical texts.
+The models were designed to generate text for informal conversations or news, so we had to change the idea of our product development.
+It was not possible to train models that were able to learn all the methods and strategies for solving technical problems that the bank has because small details or senses in the question could change the answer we gave the employee and make it incorrect.

-An example of this could be a problems with connecting tools on different operating systems.
-If the model had obtained the information when training it on that problem in Windows, it would return that information, but in our case we still wanted it to solve it in Linux.
+An example of this could be a problem with the connection of tools in different operating systems.
+If the model had obtained the information when training it on this problem in Windows, it would return this information, but in our case we still wanted it to solve it in Linux.
 This resulted in inconsistencies in the result for the employee.

-That's why we considered changing our primary focus and using all the potential we already had for questions and answers on the bank's different platforms, to give more weight to people's answers and let them the model will search for the answer and return the information that best matches your question.
+That is why we considered changing our primary focus and using all the potential we already had for questions and answers on the bank's different platforms, to give more weight to people's answers and let the model take care of finding the answer and give you back the information most in line with your question.

-In order to carry out our tool we used different techniques and models that allowed us to group all this information we had in a database and through transformers (State of Art Tools) would enable us to synthesise the information from the answers, so that the employee is able to to find the closest solution to your problem.
-In the information we had, there was direct questionsbut there were also threads where different actors were involved in a problem.
-In the one-answer solutions we use a normal synthesis model, but in multithreading we opt for a model that is not only able to collect information from the agents, but also to collect information from the agents.The interactions between them, and that has allowed us to add more value to our result.
+To carry out our tool we used different techniques and models that allowed us to group all the information we had in a database and through transformers (State of Art tools) we were able to synthesise the information from the answers, so that the employee would be able to find the closest solution to their problem.
+In the information we had there were direct questions, but there were also threads where different agents participated in a problem.
+In the single-answer solutions we used a normal synthesis model, but in the multi-threaded ones we opted for a model that is not only able to collect the information from the agents, but also the interactions between them, and that has allowed us to add more value to our result.